taesgit/samples/README.md

-#Tae's Writing Samples
+# Tae's Writing Samples
-Here are some examples of content that I've written.
+Some examples of content that I've written:
+- User guides
+- Help content: formatting can be seen by clicking links to the live articles